pongrut/RoboND-Home-Service-Robot/writeup.md

-# **Vehicle Detection Project**
+# **Home Service Robot Project**
 ---

 Pongrut Palarpong
-May 11, 2018
+February 12, 2021

 ---

 The goals / steps of this project are the following:

-* The goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
+* The goal is to write software for simulating a full home service robot capable of navigating to pick up and deliver virtual objects on the ROS platform.